AnthonyCxx/Notes-and-Writeups/C#/ObjectOrientedProgramming/Methods.md

 ## The Return Keyword and Return Types
 Methods can return a value to wherever it was called.
 The _return_ keyword returns that value, which could be a [literal](https://thabo-ambrose.medium.com/what-is-a-literal-in-computer-programming-560eace90b5b), a variable, or an expression.
 Once the _return_ statement is executed, the function ends, regardless of whether there was code after the _return_ statement.
 Good compiler should warn you that the code after the _return_ statement is 'dead code' (code that cannot and will not be executed).
+The datatype of the value that will be returned must be declared as a part of the method declaration (following the access modifier).
+Here, the _return5()_ method returns an integer, 5.
 ```C#
 public static void Main(string[] args)
 {
     int num = return5();
     Console.WriteLine($"Value of 'num': {num}");
 }

 //Method 'return5' returns the integer 5
 public int return5()